6 Best Knowledge Base Software 2022: Reviews and Pricing

 Technical writing tends to provide you with the relevant content for your product or service; however, there's always the question of getting that content to the people.
 That's where a knowledge base software comes in.

-In this article, we’ll go over what knowledge base software is and the six best knowledge base software you can use in 2021.
+This article will go over what knowledge management software is and the six best knowledge base software you can use in 2022.

 Let's get started.